Proper polyhedral divisors and torus actions over arbitrary fields: Introduction

-Vollmert \cite{VollToroidal} makes a correspondence between Mumford's toroidal fans and pp-divisors for complexity one normal affine $T$-varieties.
+Vollmert \cite{Vol10} makes a correspondence between Mumford's toroidal fans and pp-divisors for complexity one affine normal $T$-varieties.

-When $k$ is no longer algebraically closed, the combinatorial framework vanishes for non-split algebraic tori over $k$, similar to toric geometry.
+When $k$ is no longer algebraically closed, the combinatorial framework disappears for non-split algebraic tori over $k$, similar to what happens in toric geometry.
 However, when the algebraic torus is split, the combinatorial structure reappears.
-Specifically, \cref{theoremmainaltmannhausen} holds for split normal affine $T$-varieties over $k$, as shown in \cite[Proposición 4.10]{pierraalexandreaffinechar0}.

-Every algebraic torus over $k$ splits after a finite Galois extension.
-Thus, the combinatorial framework exists over such extensions, and Galois descent theory provides a mechanism to \textit{bring it back} to the ground field.
-That is, with additional data describing the combinatorial structure over the extension, it is possible to describe the variety over the ground field.
-This idea was first implemented by Dubouloz and Liendo \cite{duboulozliendo}, who classified normal affine varieties endowed with an action of $\mathbb{S}^{1} := \Spec(\mathbb{R}[x,y]/(x^2 + y^2 - 1))$ using the language of $\mathbb{R}$-\textit{group structure}.
-This work was later generalized by Gillard \cite{pierraalexandreaffinechar0} to any field of characteristic zero and any algebraic torus over $k$, also using the framework of $k$-\textit{structure} and $k$-\textit{group structure}.

-Let $k$ be a field of characteristic zero, and $L/k$ a finite Galois extension with Galois group \(\Gamma := \Gal(L/k)\).
-If $X$ is a variety over $k$, then $X_{L} := X \times_{\Spec(k)} \Spec(L)$ has a canonical $k$-structure given by $\sigma := \id \times \Spec(\gamma)$.
-This construction defines a functor between the category of pairs $(Y, \sigma)$, where $Y$ is a quasi-projective variety over $L$ and $\sigma$ is a $k$-structure, and the category of quasi-projective varieties over $k$.
-Moreover, this functor defines an equivalence of categories (cf. \cref{Proposition effective descent for quasi-projective semilinear action}).
-A similar statement holds for the category of pairs $(G, \tau)$, where $G$ is an algebraic group over $L$ and $\tau$ is a $k$-group structure, and the category of algebraic groups over $k$.
-Thus, a normal variety over $k$ with an action of a torus $T$ over $k$ can be studied over any Galois extension by considering the pairs $(X_{L}, \sigma)$ and $(T_{L}, \tau)$, via the equivalence of categories.
+Specifically, \cref{theoremmainaltmannhausen} holds over any field $k$ of characteristic zero and affine normal $T$-varieties, provided that $T$ is split over $k$, as demonstrated by Gillard in \cite[Proposition 4.10]{Gil22b}.
+Moreover, it is also valid for complexity one normal $T$-varieties over arbitrary fields, provided that $T$ is a split torus, as proved by Langlois in \cite[Theorem 0.2]{Lan15}.